 As you make a decision about where to attend graduate school, we would like to provide additional information about the unique aspects of UChicago Psychology that has made it a leading program.
 We encourage you to explore the four research area specializations and the research programs of the individual faculty in our department.

 Students are admitted by application to the Department of Psychology.
 Applicants should specify the program or programs that are closest to their interests (the Cognition Program, the Developmental Psychology Program, the Integrative Neuroscience Program, or the Social Psychology Program).

-Applicants will be considered for admission only if they have earned an accredited bachelor's degree or its equivalent.
+Applicants will be considered for admission only if they are currently enrolled in or have completed a bachelor's degree program or its equivalent from an accredited institution.
 Please read the instructions on preparing an application and the FAQs on our website.

 Applications will be available online on October 1.
 All applications must be submitted online through the Division of the Social Sciences on or before December 1 to be considered for the following autumn.

 Please register to attend the webinar Psychology @ UChicago: How to Survive and Thrive in the Graduate School Application Process - 2020 Edition on Thursday, October 22 at 4:00 pm.
 Please register by midnight on October 19 in order to receive a Zoom link.